Alexander Muge: Early Christian Faith

-Kipsang was converted and baptized on October 25, 1970 at St. Michael and All Angels Church in Ruiru by Rev. John Kago.
+Kipsang was converted and baptized on October 25, 1970, at St. Michael and All Angels Church in Ruiru by Rev. John Kago.
 As a soldier at the time, Kipsang proclaimed to have previously lived a life of sin which changed after a personal encounter with Christ.
 He was encouraged by born again Christians to pursue the path of faith to its ultimate end and from then on, Kipsang became totally devoted to the revival movement.

 In 1973, Kipsang resigned from his work as a soldier and began his studies at St. Philip's Maseno Bible School.
 In 1975, he was ordained as a deacon at St. Stephen’s Church, Jogoo Road, in Nairobi.
 The following year, he was ordained as a priest and became a curate there.
 Later, he served as a priest at St. Mark’s Church, Westland, Nairobi, before attending London Bible School in Britain in 1979.
 Whilst in London he also held the position of secretary for the Pan-African Student Body.
 He graduated from the London Bible School in June 1982 with a bachelor of arts in divinity, returning to Kenya right after.
-He rejoined the diocese of Nairobi and on July 1st of that same year, was appointed assistant provost of All Saints Cathedral.
+He rejoined the diocese of Nairobi and on July 1 of that same year, was appointed assistant provost of All Saints Cathedral.
 Muge served at All Saints for eleven months before being appointed bishop of the newly created diocese of Eldoret on June 5, 1983.

 Bishophood

 As a Bishop, Muge maintained his stalwart vision for Kenya.
-Being a courageous person, he devoted his life to the advocacy and proclamation of social truths.
-He believed in the power of the pulpit to transform and reform society.
+He devoted his life to the advocacy and proclamation of social truths and embodied the notion of the power of the pulpit to transform and reform society.
 Nicholas Otieno, in his book about Muge mentions that “When Muge set out for a mission, however dangerous it was, no one, not even his family could stop him.
 He was a man of depth and total commitment to the cause of truth.
 He had faith beyond the fear of death”.

 Bishop Muge had a particular focus on defending the poor and oppressed children of God.
 Being a part of the military previously, Muge often conceptualized his vocation as a watchman looking over the flock.

 Muge held a traditional interpretation of Scripture.
-On May 17, 1990, during a visit to the U.S.A., he openly condemned homosexuality, appealing to the authority of Scripture in its classic understanding which, he said, must not be compromised.
+On May 17, 1990, during a visit to the USA, he openly condemned homosexuality, appealing to the authority of Scripture in its classic understanding which, he said, must not be compromised.
 Muge was a firm anti-corruption advocate for the church calling it the nation's conscience which needs to remain clear.
-Maintaining moral authority is of the utmost importance.
+Maintaining moral authority was of the utmost importance.
 Muge preached a holistic gospel aiming to increase the community’s capacity to plan and implement development projects.
 Muge launched the Christian Community Services (CCS) to oversee all development activities within the diocese.